ornfelt/azerothcore_lua_scripts/lua/azerothcore-eluna-accountwide/README.md

 > [!WARNING]
 > # If you use AccountReputation:
 > - Make sure you use the correct AccountReputation script to avoid weird results.
 If you are using base/unmodified AC-Wotlk server without custom races and without a modified Faction.dbc file, then use the `AccountReputation (default AC-Wotlk)` file.
 Otherwise if you are using our modified Ashen Order server, then use the `AccountReputation (modified for Ashen Order)` file.
 Be sure to delete out the other file that you are not using.
-It is recommended to install this on a fresh server.
+It is HIGHLY recommended to install this on a fresh server.